-impact of the SSR was homogenized over the surface.
+effect of the SSR was homogenized over the surface.
 Also, there was a systematic bias of the room return that was not captured in the source approximations.
 The ancillary equipment in the room increased the scattering back to ETA in that region.
 Again, this was homoginized over the entire surface for SCALE.
 The angular resolu- tion for the SCALE sources was restricted to equal probability in 2π; however, there is undoubtedly a systematic trend that was missed.

 SCALE Sampler Sequence